Kelvinskell/format/README.md

-This is a very short bash script that takes comma-separated words in a file and converts them into a list.
+Format is a simple file formatting tool that performs a range of operations on a given file.
+**NB:** This bash script remains a work in progress.
+Please do well to check back at a later time.

+Currently, some of its features include:
+- Covertting comma seperated words into a list
+- Convert texts to either uppercase or lowercase characters.

 ### How to use